 The closeout of the FFGA is expected to occur in several years following payment of final Project costs with regard to the first 64 rail cars, which is expected to extend until 2021.

-As of January 2019, fifteen full time equivalents were working on Phase 1 which is three less than the December 2018 actual headcount.
+As of March 2019, fifteen full time equivalents were working on Phase 1 which is the same as the February actual headcount.

-APPENDIX G - PMOC Evaluation Team
+Appendix F - PMOC Evaluation Team

 Michael Radbill, PE, F.ASCE, Program Manager